matlab-deep-learning/quantization-aware-training/README.md

 This example focuses on the steps of a quantization workflow:

 - Replace quantizable layers in a floating-point network with quantization aware training layers.
-- Train with the quantzable training layers until reaching convergence.
+- Train with the quantizable training layers until reaching convergence.
 - Replace the quantizable training layers back with the original layers with updated learnables more robust to quantization.
 - Perform post-training quantization on this network to produce a fully-quantized int8 network.